The Scoop on Periodization and Progressive Overload

 • The amount of resistance used, sometimes a calculated % of your 1RM (usually increasing)

-The purpose of the study, which was published in the journal Medicine & Science in Sports & Exercise in 2001, was to determine the long-term training adaptations associated with low-volume, circuit-type training vs. periodized, high-volume resistance training in women (volume = total amount of weight lifted during each session).
+A frequently cited study conducted at the Human Performance Laboratory at Ball State University has shown that a periodized strength training program can produce better results than a non-periodized program.
+The study was published in the journal Medicine & Science in Sports & Exercise in 2001.
+The purpose was to determine the long-term training adaptations associated with low-volume, circuit-type training vs. periodized, high-volume resistance training in women (volume = total amount of weight lifted during each session).

 The 34 women in the study were divided into those two groups, along with a non-exercising control group.
 Group 1 performed one set of eight to 12 repetitions to muscle failure three days per week for 12 weeks.
 Group 2 performed two to four sets of three to 15 repetitions, with periodized volume and intensity, four days per week during the 12- week period.

-As the chart shows, the periodized group showed more substantial gains in lean muscle, greater reductions in body fat, and more substantial strength gains than the non-periodized group after 12 weeks.
+The periodized group showed more substantial gains in lean muscle, greater reductions in body fat, and more substantial strength gains than the non-periodized group after 12 weeks.

 Questions?
 Comment below!
 We’d love to hear from you!